andyp1xe1/eden.nvim/README.md

 # eden.nvim

-A makrdown previewer for your digital garden. *In neovim ofcourse.*
+A makrdown previewer for your digital garden.
+*neovim btw*.

 ## Installation